slalombuild/terraform-atmos-accelerator/components/terraform/gcp/net-ilb-l7/README.md

 ## Description

 Modular Global HTTP Load Balancer for GCE using forwarding rules.
-* If you would like to allow for backend groups to be managed outside Terraform, such as via GKE services, see the dynamic backends submodule.
+* If you would like to allow for backend groups to be managed outside Terraform, such as via GKE services, see the dynamic backends submodule [https://github.com/terraform-google-modules/terraform-google-lb-http/tree/master/modules/dynamic_backends]
-* If you would like to use load balancing with serverless backends (Cloud Run, Cloud Functions or App Engine), see the serverless_negs submodule and cloudrun example.
+* If you would like to use load balancing with serverless backends (Cloud Run, Cloud Functions or App Engine), see the serverless_negs submodule and cloudrun example [https://github.com/terraform-google-modules/terraform-google-lb-http/tree/master/modules/serverless_negs]

 ## Reference to pass variable values from atmos stack